smpolisetti/google-homepage/README.md

 # google-homepage
-Recreation of the google homepage using CSS
+This is a recreation of the google home page using CSS

+Link to project requirements: http://www.theodinproject.com/web-development-101/html-css